notsukamto/GFIPhotoPicker/README.md

 ## TODO
 - Fix savedInstanceState to save the data in case the app is no longer in the memory when the user still wants to go back to the app.
 This also includes the behaviour when changing orientation.
 - Add tagged photos folder for Facebook.
-- Change Facebook's CustomTab to include fallback to WebView in case Chrome doesn't exist.
 - Change Instagram WebView to CustomTab.
 - Add carousel view for folders.